What To Know Before You Buy an Antique Engagement Ring

-Shopping for an engagement ring is an exciting step in a relationship.
-It's also one that requires some research ahead of time.
-If an antique engagement ring or wedding band is on your wishlist, it's even more important to educate yourself before you visit a jeweler or shop from a collection of vintage rings online.
+Shopping for wedding rings is an exciting step that requires some research ahead of time—and if an antique engagement ring or wedding band is on your wishlist, it's even more important to educate yourself before you visit a jeweler or shop from a collection of rings online.
+While antique sparklers have inherent heirloom appeal and lots of sentimental value, they're different than their modern counterparts in several ways, including their materials, durability and how they're priced.
 Doing your homework ahead of time will not only help you get a better idea of what kind of antique ring you want, but it also makes it less likely that you'll fall for a fake.

-We tapped two fine jewelry experts who specialize in antique jewelry: Mia Moross, founder of The One I Love NYC, and Ashley Zhang, founder of Ashley Zhang Jewelry, to answer all of the FAQs about how to buy an antique engagement ring.
+We tapped three fine jewelry experts who specialize in antique jewelry: Elizabeth Doyle, graduate gemologist and co-owner of Doyle & Doyle, Mia Moross, founder of The One I Love NYC and Ashley Zhang, founder of Ashley Zhang Jewelry, to answer all of your FAQs about how to buy an antique engagement ring.
 Read on for terms you need to know, the questions you should be asking and the antique ring characteristics to look out for.

 In this article: